The vision of the First 1000 Days Initiative is to positively impact the health of future generations across the world.

 This movement is not only based on the latest evidence-based scientific research but it helps translate this research into something actionable and tangible for cross-cultural and demographically-diverse global populations.
 As such, future mothers and fathers—of various socioeconomic backgrounds—are armed with knowledge about the critical lifelong impact of parental and baby health and are actively engaged in positive lifestyle habits during preconception, pregnancy and the first two years of life.
 We believe this is the best way to aim for a world free of preventable diseases.

-Patricia Ladis, Co-Founder, First 1000 days of Wellness, KIMA Wellness, United States
+Patricia Ladis, Founder, WiseBody PT & Co-Founder, First 1000 Days of Wellness, United States

-Patricia Ladis, PT, CBBA, is co-founder of First 1000 days of Wellness and KIMA Wellness.
-She is a holistic physical therapist since 1999 and is a certified behavioral breathing analyst.
+Patricia Ladis, PT, CBBA, is the founder of WiseBody PT, co-founder of First 1000 days of Wellness and author of The Wise Woman’s Guide to Your Healthiest Pregnancy and Birth.
+She has been a holistic physical therapist since 1999 and is a certified behavioral breathing analyst.
 She has been an on-site PT to professional dancers (ABT, Rockettes, Broadway) & tennis professionals (US Open, Wimbledon, Olympics).
-She appeared on NBC &CBS programs and published in Forbes, Vogue, ThriveGlobal, etc. She has a specialty in helping women and men in their reproductive years achieve balance in their bodies to promote healthier offspring.
+She appeared on NBC &CBS programs and published in Forbes, Vogue, ThriveGlobal, Swaay, etc. She has a specialty in helping women and men in their reproductive years achieve balance in their bodies to promote healthier offspring.
 She also helps pregnant and postpartum women reach high-level physical goals after pregnancy.
 Patricia is a mom of 3 and has experienced all 3 births (completely natural vaginal birth, cesarean, and VBAC).
+More info at patricialadis.com.

 Alina Hernandez, Head, Development & Communications, The Pecos Program, United States